rumpl/devoxx-docker/docs/07-network.md

   - Host interface (veth0): 10.0.0.1
   - Container interface (veth1): 10.0.0.2
 - Required iptables rules should enable NAT for the container subnet
-- Don't forget to enable IP forwarding on the host
 - Use `defer` for cleanup operations

 ## Key Points